evkx/evkx.github.io/content/models/cadillac/escalade/ESCALADE_IQ/_index.md

 ---
 title: Cadillac ESCALADE IQ
 linktitle: ESCALADE IQ
-description: Cadillac ESCALADE IQ is an all-electric SUV with a EPA range of up to 724 km (450 miles).
-EVKX.net have all the details.
+description: "Cadillac ESCALADE IQ is an all-electric SUV with a EPA range of up to 724 km (450 miles).
+EVKX.net have all the details. "
 weight: 10
 hidden: true
 ---